 The majority of people who go into the eyelash extension business are cosmetologists.
 In order to qualify as a cosmetologist in California, applicants must undergo extensive training.
 This includes completing 1600 hours at an accredited beauty school (or 3200 hours as an apprentice), plus 220 hours of related training.
 At the end of this training, successful students usually receive a certificate, diploma, or associate’s degree.

-At this point, they are a licensed, vs. certified lash tech.
+At this point, they are a licensed, versus certified lash tech.

 Getting licensed as a cosmetologist in California is a long process, and ensures that anybody practicing cosmetology is highly trained.
 Cosmetology school covers the basics of the most common treatments available.
 This includes hair coloring and highlighting, facials, hair removal, and nail treatments.